/

 The infrastructure

-Reliable, widely available and broader at the top end
+Reliable, widely available and stronger at the top end

 Network type: Openreach + CityFibre, depending on area